cbuhay/ExCID/README.md

 ## Installation ##

+Requirements:
-Requirements: Latest version of JAVA and PERL.
+1) Latest version of JAVA and PERL.
+2) If on a Mac, XCode: https://developer.apple.com/xcode/downloads/

-1) Run setup.sh script from command line.
+Run setup.sh script from command line.
         $./setup.sh

 The setup script installs the bedtools version 2.17.0 (Released under GNU public license version 2 (GPL v2)) and maintained by the Quinlan Laboratory at the University of Virginia.